telkomdev/go-dbcodegen/README.md

 Notes:
 gen:code also has some optional fields:
-1. packageName: Package name for database in Go
+1. packageName: package name for database in Go
-2. packagePath: Output path for database in Go
+2. packagePath: output path for database in Go
 3. sqlPackage: SQL Package to specify which library to use

 ## dump:db